 See Kate Sew partners with Gugu Guru once again to share a fantastic DIY tutorial.
 This time?
 A DIY maternity refashion tutorial.
 Want to check out more DIY projects from Kate?
 Click over to see this list!
-Plus, head to the bottom of the post for a chance to win a TWELVElittle Carry Love Tote Leopard bag!

 I am so excited to share this DIY maternity refashion tutorial.
 If you’ve wanted to try sewing for yourself, the maternity months are a great time to try it!
 Not only will you find yourself needing new clothing, no one will notice crooked sewing lines with a cute belly to focus on!
 Making your own maternity clothes is simple when you start from existing garments!

 We partnered with TWELVElittle for this DIY maternity refashion post, this is my second TWELVElittle bag and I love it.
 I wanted a diaper bag that was a bit high fashion and this leopard print does it for me!
 It’s a perfect pop of pattern for an otherwise basic outfit and has all the nooks and crannies you need for mom life!
-You can enter to win this bag at the end of the post!

 This sweatshirt refashion is pretty quick and I love the result – a dropped sleeve tunic with extra long sleeves and ruffles that look like bells!
 I started with a size 3X mens sweatshirt (and a second one for extra fabric!).
 You can find them at the thrift store or a cheap rack at Walmart.
 Pair it with maternity leggings and you’ll be set and cozy for all 9 months!